-- Assignments: Various assignments, which may include discussions, Voice Threads, journals, reflective learning exercises, critical incident reports, etc., will be assigned throughout the course and must be submitted electronically through eCampus and Tevera, as required by the instructor. - 8.
+- 7. Assignments: Various assignments, which may include discussions, VoiceThreads, journals, reflective learning exercises, critical incident reports, etc., will be assigned throughout the course and must be submitted electronically through eCampus and Tevera, as required by the instructor. - 8.
 Grades: The field placement is graded with a Pass (P) or a Fail (F).
 When registering, students should register for a Grade, which will be the P or F. The foundation of the course grade is based on the learning contract agreed upon by the student, field instructor, and faculty liaison.
 It is determined by the level of performance of the student on the contracted assignments and competency expectations detailed in this syllabus.
 Field instructors rate the student's performance and the faculty liaison utilizes this assessment in assigning the final grade.
-Additionally, all online assignments must average a grade of 80% or better to be considered passing and 55 hours of field hours must be completed by the end of the summer semester, with the remaining of the 200 hours completed in the fall semester for a total of 255 hours.
+Additionally, all online assignments must average a grade of 80% or better to be considered passing and 255 hours of field hours must be completed by the end of fall semester.
 See individual assignment descriptions and rubrics for details.